Skip to Content

 Top Tip: Buy Mickey Ears Pre-Cruise!

-They only had one type left in the gift shop and for $40 I decided against it.
-You can get great ones online before you go though and lots of people had personalised ears.
+They only had one type left in the gift shop and at $40, I decided against it.
+You can get great ones online before you go, though, and lots of people have personalised ears.

 Disney Cruisers Decorate Their Cabin Doors